symfony/symfony/src/Symfony/Component/Console/Tests/Fixtures/application_2.md

 * Accept value: no
 * Is value required: no
 * Is multiple: no
-* Description: To output raw command list.
+* Description: To output raw command help.
 * Default: `false`

 **help:**